 This website will keep you updated on the progress of the project.

-We have collected opinions, wishes and suggestions to ensure that the new design is tailored to the needs of RUB members.
-The opinion survey was completed on 28 February 2025.
-We are currently evaluating the results.
+In the opinion survey, we collected opinions, wishes and suggestions to ensure that the new design is tailored to the needs of all RUB members.
+Design guidelines are now being developed on this basis.

 A corporate design is the visual signature of an organization and forms the basis of its visible identity.
 It creates a uniform design language that informs the appearance of internal and external communication.